RicardoGarciaRodenas/TAC-access-charge-for-freight-rail-transport/README.md

 * María Luz López-García
 * José Ángel Martín-Baos

-These codes are associated with the paper "Modeling freight rail transport access costs:  economic and environmental perspectives"
+These codes are associated with the paper "A model for pricing freight rail transport access costs: economic and environmental perspectives"

 If you use any part of the code or data provided in this repository, please cite it as:
-> Ricardo García-Ródenas, Esteve Codina, Luis Cadarso, María Luz López-García, José Ángel Martín-Baos  "Modeling freight rail transport access costs:  economic and environmental perspectives". arXiv preprint.
+> Ricardo García-Ródenas, Esteve Codina, Luis Cadarso, María Luz López-García, José Ángel Martín-Baos "A model for pricing freight rail transport access costs: economic and environmental perspectives". arXiv preprint.
+DOI: 10.48550/arXiv.2504.04257

-You can also access the preprint version of this paper on [arXiv](AÑADIR).
+You can also access the preprint version of this paper on [arXiv](https://arxiv.org/abs/2504.04257).

 ## Abstract